0xworks/VulkanApps/README.md

 ## Building
 I have tested this on Windows only.
 Other platforms may work with some adaptation of the cmake files.

-You first need to install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home)
+You first need to install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
+I am currently using Vulkan SDK 1.2.141.2 - other versions may (or may not) work.

 For other dependencies, I use [vcpkg](https://github.com/Microsoft/vcpkg), but other means of installing them should also work (so long as cmake can find them via find_package(...))